Cesar Chavez: Expanding beyond California: 1972

 While Chavez had been focusing on Salinas, his brother Richard had been tasked with overseeing the UFW's activities in Delano.
 In early 1972, Richard visited Chavez and confronted him about the problems in Delano, telling him that the union was losing support among farmworkers and that they were in danger of losing the contracts when they came up for renewal.
 In Richard's opinion, Chavez was losing touch with the union's membership.
 There was anger that members were expected to pay monthly dues to the union when their work was usually seasonal; there was also frustration at the union's $1-a-week voluntary fund to support the Salinas strikers.
 Part of the membership thought that Chavez's new isolation at La Paz was leading him to take decisions unpopular with the farmworkers.
 There were concerns about the inept and inexperienced volunteers, mostly English-speaking European-Americans, who were running the UFW's hiring halls; growers were complaining that these volunteers were often hostile and uncooperative.
 Union branches had been ordering members to miss work to engage in political rallies and Salinas picket lines, further angering growers.
 Chavez responded to these criticisms by reassigning his brother away from Delano.
 In late 1972, Richard and Huerta, his partner at the time, briefly left the UFW in frustration with Chavez's leadership.
 Other senior members continued to warn Chavez about the same issues that Richard did, but Chavez dismissed their concerns as grower propaganda.

 California growers then organized a ballot on Proposition 22 for November 1972 which would ban boycott campaigns in the state.
 Chavez tasked LeRoy Chatfield with running the campaign against it; at the ballot, Proposition 22 lost by 58 percent to 42 percent.

 In April 1973, the UFW's contact with grape growers in the Delano area expired.
 At this, Chavez called a strike in the Coachella Valley.
 The Teamsters union saw this as an opportunity to replace the UFW in representing the region's farmworkers.
 The Teamsters organized counter-protests; their picketers were often armed and violent clashes between members of the two unions broke out.
 The UFW used these instances of Teamster violence to rally public support for their cause.
 The AFL-CIO was concerned by this clash between unions, and Meany struck a deal with Chavez that they would provide the UFW with renewed financial support if it pushed for state legislation to govern the rights of farmworkers to organize.
-Chavez agreed; although he did not want such a law, he thought that Governor Reagan would never agree to it anyway.
+Chavez agreed; although he did not want such a law and he thought that Governor Reagan would never agree to it anyway.
 The AFL-CIO gave the UFW $1.6 million, allowing the latter to pay Salinas picketers $75 and later $90 a week.